netifi/netifi-helm-charts/README.md

 --env="NETIFI_CLIENT_DISCOVERY_KUBERNETESPROPERTIES_DEPLOYMENTNAME=odd-dog-netifi-broker"
 ```

-You should see that Pong is now incrementing roughly twice as fast, while the Ping services are
+You should see that the Pong service is now incrementing roughly twice as fast, while the Ping
-maintaining their individual rates.
+services are maintaining their individual rates.

-Now let's build these same images on our laptop against a locally running Docker daemon:
+Let's build these same Docker images on our local computer:

 ```bash
 eval $(minikube docker-env -u)